Generic Name: pegaspargase (peg-AS-par-jase)

 - Avoid contact sports or other situations where bruising or injury can occur.

 If pegaspargase accidentally seeps out of the vein into which it is injected, it may damage some tissue and cause scarring.
-Tell the doctor or nurse right away if you notice redness, pain, or swelling at the place of injection.
+Tell the doctor or nurse right away if you notice redness, pain, or swelling at the injection site.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.